Skip to main content

 Dual Enrollment Scholarship Pilot Program

-Eligible students must qualify for free or reduced-price lunch (FRPL), be enrolled in College in the High School (CiHS) or Running Start (RS) courses at a pilot site location, and have a minimum GPA of 2.0.
-For RS, grants are distributed to the participating colleges and universities, and scholarships cover course fees/lab fees and provide a textbook voucher.
+Eligible students must qualify for free or reduced-price lunch (FRPL), be enrolled in Running Start (RS) courses at a pilot site location, and have a minimum GPA of 2.0.
+For RS, grants are distributed to the participating colleges and universities.
+Scholarships cover course fees/lab fees and provide a textbook voucher.